Latest updates on the NHL and COVID-19: Postponements, protocols, the Olympics and more

 By comparison, when Hurricanes teammates Jordan Staal, Andrei Svechnikov, Ian Cole and Steven Lorentz subsequently tested positive in Minnesota, they were sent to isolate in a hotel only "for the time being," according to the team.

-As of Tuesday night, the Hurricanes were trying to arrange an emergency medical transport that would return the trio in Vancouver to Raleigh.
+As of Wednesday morning, the Hurricanes were developing a plan that could potentially involve using emergency medical transport to return the trio in Vancouver to Raleigh.
+The hope would be to settle on a way forward in the next day or so, but it remains a tricky situation to manage.

 Hurricanes' GM Don Waddell told The Athletic on Tuesday that as far as getting everyone back home, "Those are details we're working on right now, because now we've got three guys there and four guys in Minnesota.
 Maybe we can bring them all home together."